Metacor/Minecraft-Speedrun-Guide/readme.md

 	* *1-3 for the One-Cycle platform in the End (can also use Crying Obsidian)*
 * **Ender Pearls**
 	* **12 Required** to fill the 12 [End Portal Frames](https://minecraft.fandom.com/wiki/End_Portal_Frame) in the Stronghold
-		* *the End Portal Frames can sometimes [already be filled](https://i.imgur.com/p1Cp5hd.webp), requiring fewer Eye of Enders*
+		* *the End Portal Frames can sometimes [already be filled](https://i.imgur.com/p1Cp5hd.webp), requiring fewer Eyes of Ender*
 	* *16+ to allow for more uses outside of just filling the End Portal Frames*
-		* *2+ in case your Eye of Enders break while locating the Stronghold*
+		* *2+ in case your Eyes of Ender break while locating the Stronghold*
 		* *2+ to quickly move around in the End, resulting in a less stressful Ender Dragon setup*
 		* *and a few more to travel large Distances in the Nether/Overworld if needed*
 * **String**